-At a certain point, lead gen channels simply begin to provide less bang for your buck.
-The key is to identify this point, understand the strengths and weaknesses of the channel you’re using, and select complimentary channels to support it.
+At a certain point, lead gen channels begin to provide less bang for your buck.
+The key is to identify this point, understand the strengths and weaknesses of the channel you’re using, and select complementary channels to support it.
 To do this effectively, you need a strong understanding of major lead generation channels and their pros and cons.

 Here’s what you need to know for six of the top lead generation channels.

-Email is arguably the most popular lead generation channel – and for good reason.
+Email is arguably the most popular lead generation channel – and for a good reason.
 42% of businesses name email as one of their most effective channels.
 Email is the preferred channel of business communication.
 It carries just the right level of intimacy.
 It can be personal when it needs to be, but it’s also readily given out and informal enough for introductions.
 Email offers a great combination of impact and access.

-On the other hand, these traits make email a very popular channel.
+On the other hand, these traits make email a popular channel.
 There’s a lot of clutter (literally) in the space.
 The average businessperson receives 88 business emails per day – that’s a lot of competition in the inbox.

 Inbound is another often-praised channel.
 It’s the least intrusive of any lead generation methods.
 Users progress through their buying process at their own pace – for better or worse.
 Leads who progress through the inbound process are some of the most qualified and engaged.

 Inbound is also affordable.
 Most of its costs are related to content creation and setup.
-These activities provide value whether inbound remains a focus of your efforts or not.
+These activities provide value, whether inbound remains a focus of your efforts or not.

 On the downside, inbound can be hard to predict.
 Because each journey is ultimately user-driven, the flow of inbound leads is subject to fits and starts, especially for smaller efforts.
 Additionally, with so much of the process depending on the user, inbound can suffer from errors in user-provided data.

 Selling over the phone is an old and stigmatized process.